-- (1) GARAGE, PRIVATE: a private garage is a structure enclosed on all sides by walls which extend up from the ground to the full height of the structure for the storage principally of private passenger motor vehicles, or for the private use solely of the owner or occupant of the principal building on a lot, or of his family or domestic employees and shall be not more than one (1) story or fifteen (15') feet (4.575 meters) in height.
+(1) GARAGE, PRIVATE: a private garage is a structure enclosed on all sides by walls which extend up from the ground to the full height of the structure for the storage principally of private passenger motor vehicles, or for the private use solely of the owner or occupant of the principal building on a lot, or of his family or domestic employees and shall be not more than one (1) story or fifteen (15') feet (4.575 meters) in height.
 No service for profit may be conducted within the structure.
-A carport is not a garage (Amended Ordinance 1606 4/17/13). - (2) GASOLINE STATION (Amended Ordinance 1502 5/30/04) (Amended Ordinance 1699 12/27/18): - (a) GASOLINE FILLING STATION: a place for only the dispensing, sale or offering for sale of motor fuel and ancillary retail sales as permitted in this Chapter. - (b) GASOLINE SERVICE STATION: a place for the dispensing, sale or offering for sale of motor fuel and ancillary retail sales as permitted in accordance with this Chapter. - (c) GASOLINE FILLING/SERVICE STATION: a place for the dispensing, sale or offering for sale of motor fuel directly to users of motor vehicles, ancillary retail sales as permitted in this Chapter, and the servicing of, and minor repair of, motor vehicles in accordance with this Chapter.

-(3) A GRADE: is a ground elevation established for the purpose of regulating the number of stories and the height of the building.
+A carport is

+- not a garage (Amended Ordinance 1606 4/17/13). - (2) GASOLINE STATION (Amended Ordinance 1502 5/30/04) (Amended Ordinance 1699 12/27/18): - (a) GASOLINE FILLING STATION: a place for only the dispensing, sale or offering for sale of motor fuel and ancillary retail sales as permitted in this Chapter. - (b) GASOLINE SERVICE STATION: a place for the dispensing, sale or offering for sale of motor fuel and ancillary retail sales as permitted in accordance with this Chapter. - (c) GASOLINE FILLING/SERVICE STATION: a place for the dispensing, sale or offering for sale of motor fuel directly to users of motor vehicles, ancillary retail sales as permitted in this Chapter, and the servicing of, and minor repair of, motor vehicles in accordance with this Chapter. - (3) GHOST RESTAURANT: Also known as a Virtual Restaurant.
+A restaurant that provides food services via a delivery-only-kitchen for phone and online orders only.
+This restaurant is not accessible to the general public.
+(Amended Ordinance 1743 10/21/21) - (4) A GRADE: is a ground elevation established for the purpose of regulating the number of stories and the height of the building.
 The building grade shall be the level of the ground adjacent to the walls of the building if the finished grade is level.
-If the ground is not entirely level, the grade shall be determined by computing the average elevation of the ground for each face of the building and taking the average of said total averages.

-GREEN INFRASTRUCTURE OR LOW IMPACT DEVELOPMENT (LID):

-activities, landscaping measures, and stormwater management measures designed to mimic natural hydrologic conditions and to infiltrate, filter, store, evaporate, and detain stormwater runoff close to its source.
+If the ground is not entirely level, the grade shall be determined by computing the average elevation of the ground for each face of the building and taking the average of said total averages. - (5) GREEN INFRASTRUCTURE OR LOW IMPACT DEVELOPMENT (LID): activities, landscaping measures, and stormwater management measures designed to mimic natural hydrologic conditions and to infiltrate, filter, store, evaporate, and detain stormwater runoff close to its source.
 Green infrastructure shall include, but not be limited to, cisterns, and green roofs, as defined in this ordinance.
-(Amended - Ordinance 1678 - 7/6/17)
+(Amended Ordinance 1678 7/6/17)

-(4) GREEN ROOF: an engineered roofing system that includes vegetation planted in a growing medium above an underlying waterproof membrane material, designed to reduce the volume of storm water runoff from building roofs.
+(6) GREEN ROOF: an engineered roofing system that includes vegetation planted in a growing medium above an underlying waterproof membrane material, designed to reduce the volume of storm water runoff from building roofs.
 (Amended - Ordinance 1678 - 7/6/17)